Refer to this convenient resource for a quick overview of TALVEY®.

 Side Effect Management: Caring for Skin, Nails, Hair, and Mouth

-The recommendations below from The Leukemia & Lymphoma Society and the American Cancer Society may help patients experiencing oral toxicities.
+The following recommendations from The Leukemia & Lymphoma Society and the American Cancer Society may help patients experiencing oral toxicities.
 For more tips, please visit lls.org and cancer.org.

 Skin changes1,2